2 Easy Ways to Help your Twice-Exceptional (2e) Child Develop Executive Function Skills

 Reverse engineering tasks is a great practice to strengthen executive function skills.
 Combining checklists with reverse engineering can also be a very powerful approach to help your child improve these skills.

 Day Sanchez is a bilingual school psychologist, education specialist, and social-emotional intelligence facilitator.
-She collaborates with parents to guide gifted/twice-exceptional (2e) children in rewiring their brain for positive mindsets, developing positive behaviors, and building important habits and skills so they can experience success, improve their self-esteem and confidence, and explore their gifts and talents.
+She collaborates with parents to guide gifted/twice-exceptional (2e) and highly creative children in rewiring their brain for positive mindsets, developing positive behaviors, and building important habits and skills so they can experience success, improve their self-esteem and confidence, and explore their gifts and talents.
+She has over a decade of experience working with gifted and neurodiverse children in public, charter, private schools, and nonprofits in New York, California, Florida, and New Jersey.
 Her approach draws on social and emotional learning, positive psychology, neuroscience, and cognitive behavioral techniques.
+Day is on a mission to inspire all children and young visionaries to embody their highest potential, contribute their gifts to the world, and help us accelerate humanity’s evolution.